Neel012/lockfree-queue/README.md

 #Task/Goal#
 Implement lockfree queue for many consumers and many readers using a garbage collection scheme based on freeing the memory in epoch cycles[1].

-Implement classic Michael–Scott queue using <pointer, counter> structure to prevent ABA problem.
+Implement classic Michael–Scott queue using tagged pointers to prevent ABA problem.

 Compare their performance.